nvpro-samples/nvpro_core/nvvk/README.md

 At this point, the class will have created the `VkInstance` and `VkDevice` according to the information passed.
 It will also keeps track or have query the information of:

 * Physical Device information that you can later query : `PhysicalDeviceInfo` in which lots of `VkPhysicalDevice...` are stored
-* `VkInstance` : the one instance being used for the programm
+* `VkInstance` : the one instance being used for the program
 * `VkPhysicalDevice` : physical device(s) used for the logical device creation.
 In case of more than one physical device, we have a std::vector for this purpose...
-* `VkDevice` : the logical device instanciated
+* `VkDevice` : the logical device instantiated
-* `VkQueue` : we will enumerate all the available queues and make them available in `nvvk::Context`.
-Some queues are specialized, while other are for general purpose (most of the time, only one can handle everything, while other queues are more specialized).
-We decided to make them all available in some explicit way :
+* `VkQueue` : By default, 3 queues are created, one per family: Graphic-Compute-Transfer, Compute and Transfer.
+              For any additionnal queue, they need to be requested with `ContextCreateInfo::addRequestedQueue()`.
+This is creating information of the best suitable queues, but not creating them.
+To create the additional queues, `Context::createQueue()` **must be call after** creating the Vulkan context.
+              </br>The following queues are always created and can be directly accessed without calling createQueue :
    * `Queue m_queueGCT` : Graphics/Compute/Transfer Queue + family index
    * `Queue m_queueT` : async Transfer Queue + family index
- * `Queue m_queueC` : Compute Queue + family index
+   * `Queue m_queueC` : async Compute Queue + family index
 * maintains what extensions are finally available
 * implicitly hooks up the debug callback